codeforamerica/skillshares/git_basics/README.md

 for day-to-day working heuristics, I'd advocate creating a one-off branch rather than relying on `stash`.

-**Remember**: branches are completely free and easy to use, so rely on them when working on commits and ideas that might never make it back to the `master` branch.
+**Remember**: branches are completely free and easy-to-use, so rely on them when working on commits and ideas that might never make it back to the `master` branch.